 Significant judgement is required, in particular, with regards to the identification and separation of different performance obligations, the determination of progress towards satisfaction of performance obligations, the extent of the contract costs incurred, the estimated total contract revenue and costs, as well as the recoverability of identified contracts with customers.
 The estimated total revenue and costs are affected by a variety of uncertainties that depend on the outcome of future events.

-The carrying amounts of contract assets and contract liabilities are disclosed in Note 14 to the financial statements.
+The contract revenue recognised is disclosed in Note 22 to the financial statements.